Empathetech-LLC/empathetech_flutter_ui/README.md

 ## How it works

-When an `EzApp` starts, `EzConfig` is used to generate the app's [theme data](lib/functions/ezThemeData.dart) based on user settings stored via [shared preferences](https://pub.dev/packages/shared_preferences).
+When an `EzApp` starts, `EzConfig` generates the app's [theme data](lib/functions/ezThemeData.dart), starting with the [defaults]() gathers the user's [preferences](https://pub.dev/packages/shared_preferences) and .

+In the code, `EzConfig` has a globally accessible instance that can be used to query the live configuration.

-In conjunction with the custom widgets below, `EzConfig` enables user customization
+Then, in conjunction with the custom widgets below, `EzConfig` enables user customization

 * [EzThemeModeSwitch](lib/classes/EzThemeModeSwitch.dart): A toggle for users to switch between light, dark, or system theming.
 * [EzDominantHandSwitch](lib/classes/EzDominantHandSwitch.dart): Moves common touch points to benefit lefty's when they want it!